joanseg/The-Positioning-Manual/chapters/13-What-you-will-need-to-turn-your-specialization-decision-into-a-strong-market-position.md

-# What You Will Need to Turn Your Specialization Decision Into a Strong Market Position
+# [CH13] What You Will Need To Turn Your Specialization Decision Into A Strong Market Position

 EDITING NOTES:

-- CONSIDER WHETHER I NEED TO RE-CAST ANYTHING AS EARNIG VISIBILITY AND TRUST RATHER THAN CONNECTING AND BUILDING TRUST
+- CONSIDER WHETHER I NEED TO RE-CAST ANYTHING AS EARNING VISIBILITY AND TRUST RATHER THAN CONNECTING AND BUILDING TRUST

 Once you've decided how you want to specialize, it takes time, discipline, courage, and follow-through to turn that decision into a strong market position.
 Here's specifically what you'll need to do that.

-## A declaration of focus
+# A Declaration Of Focus

 You need your new focus to be very clear to prospective clients.
 How you declare this focus to prospects depends very much on how you specifically connect and build trust with clients.